b00tc4mp/isdi-parttime-202303/staff/anibal-estrella/fullstack/project/doc/README.md

 - password: Encrypted password for user authentication (string).
 - avatar: URL or path to the user's avatar image (string).
 - location: prefered location of the user.
-- favEvents: An array of object ids referring to the user's favorite events.
 - favArtists: an array of ids from api of artists
-- favEvents: following future and past events array of objects ids (srting)
+- favEvents: following future and past events array of objects ids (srting).An array of object ids referring to the user's favorite events.
 - scored events: scores given to an event array of objects includiding events object id and a score.

 #### Event
 - id: Unique identifier for the event (oid).
 - author: Object id referring to the user who created the event (oid).
 - image: URL or path to the event's image (string).